-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 9.1 What are your top tips for effective ESG implementation in your jurisdiction and what potential sticking points would you highlight?

-Given Singapore's push to develop an ESG-friendly landscape, companies should feel free to take advantage of the available opportunities, incentives, resources, and programmes – see questions 1.2, 1.4, 1.5, 2.2, 2.3, 5.1 and 5.2.
-These are designed not only to help companies kickstart their sustainability journey, but also to assist companies with developed sustainability strategies to advance their ESG goals and targets.
+Given Singapore's push to develop an ESG-friendly landscape, companies should feel free to take advantage of the available opportunities, incentives, resources and programmes – see questions 1.2, 1.4, 1.5, 2.2, 2.3, 5.1 and 5.2.
+These are designed not only to help companies kickstart their sustainability journey, but also to assist them in developing sustainability strategies to advance their ESG goals and targets.

 In designing and implementing their ESG strategies, companies should be mindful to:

-- actively engage their investors and stakeholders (see questions 6 and 7); and
+- actively engage investors and stakeholders (see questions 6 and 7); and

 - ensure that their ESG strategies: